 Several schools offer free online courses in archaeology, largely through the OpenCourseWare projects of these institutions.
-Students may acquire introductory knowledge of archaeological methods and tools through courses that range from survey courses of the ancient world to more specific topics.
+Students can acquire introductory knowledge of archaeological methods and tools through courses that range from survey courses of the ancient world to more specific topics.
 The extent and type of course materials vary by course provider; some courses require specific software to enable the download of audio and video elements.
 Students cannot earn credit or interact with instructors through completion of these free online courses.

 - History from Below: Mathematics, Instruments and Archaeology provides students with information about recent archaeological recoveries of simple instruments believed to be used as mathematical devices.
 These discoveries give information about the types of mathematical skills possessed in the early years of modern England.

 Massachusetts Institute of Technology (MIT)

-Human Origins and Evolution presents topics such as morphological evolution, fossil evidence for human evolution, changes in tool use and human variations.
+- Human Origins and Evolution presents topics such as morphological evolution, fossil evidence for human evolution, changes in tool use and human variations.
 Lecture notes, reading list and assignments are available.

-The OpenLearn courses available through LearningSpace are available online or through content feed and may be printed or downloaded.
-Students will listen to audio podcasts of archaeologists from the British Museum explaining their processes of discovering, investigating and interpreting in Archaeology: The Science of Investigation.
+- Archaeology: The Science of Investigation includes audio podcasts of archaeologists from the British Museum explaining their processes of discovering, investigating and interpreting.
 Users may also read transcripts with PDF viewers, such as Adobe Reader.

 - World Archaeology presents the methodologies and challenges inherent in archaeology, through audio podcasts and PDF transcripts.
 This unit examines what can be learned from the remains of various cities and empires.

 Pennsylvania State University